ProfessorBone/JHU-Agentic-AI/AI Agent Build Guide.md

 **Steps**
 1. **Define role and goal** (e.g., Expense Assistant).
+1.5. **Define PEAS** for your agent.
+   Specify your agent's environment explicitly before coding.
+This ensures the tools and logic you build match its real operating context.
 2. **Design input/output schema** (Pydantic/JSON).
 3. **Write system prompt** with rules and tone.
 4. **Implement one tool** with strict type validation.